lucasreichert3/order-management-ddd/README.md

-A simple project to learn and put into practice Domain-Driven Design (DDD) concepts.
+A simple project for managing orders and products, in which I aimed to learn and put into practice Domain-Driven Design (DDD) concepts.